 firstname.lastname@example.org and my ‘agent’ will get back to you to set up a date/time.

 SDRBC allows a sleepover period to make sure of a match before completing the adoption.

-Marshall's adoption fee is $ 550.00 and includes his Heartworm treatment, da2pp and rabies shots, his microchip, neuter and transport costs from Manitoba to BC.
+My adoption fee is $ 550.00 +PST and includes my da2pp and rabies shots, my bloodwork (incl heartworm and Tickborne disease testing), neuter and microchip.